 Expert Baking Tips

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.

 - Best Strawberries: The redder your berries are, the more sweet, juicy, and flavorful they will be, which is exactly what we're looking for!
 Try to avoid using underripe strawberries for this recipe.

 - Room Temperature Ingredients: If an ingredient calls to be at room temperature before baking, do it.
 This helps to ensure the best quality in both flavor and texture.

-- Completely Cooled Cupcakes: Make sure the strawberry cupcakes have completely cooled before frosting them.
+- Assemble: Make sure the unfrosted cupcakes are completely cooled before frosting.
 If not, the frosting will start to melt off.